Finished with treatment and looking for more? Living Sober Recovery provides a much needed foundation to ensure life-long sobriety

 Can't stay sober and you're looking for answers?
-The Living Sober signature program offers a unique approach for "chronic relapsers."
+Living Sober Recovery offers a unique approach for "chronic relapsers."

-Living Sober is a proven and affordable alternative to traditional substance use disorder treatment.
+Living Sober Recovery is a proven and affordable alternative to traditional substance use disorder treatment.

 According to the Foreword to the Second Edition of the Big Book of Alcoholics Anonymous, those who "thoroughly follow the path" can expect a 75-100% success rate.
 In other words, not only is it possible to recover but it's nearly guaranteed if one precisely follows the directions set out in the Big Book.